 Visit the Ashoka website

 Virgin Unite is the non-profit foundation of Richard Branson's Virgin Group.
 Their aim is to help revolutionise the way businesses and the social sector work together, uniting people to tackle tough social and environmental problems in an entrepreneurial way.

-In September 2011, The Arthur Guinness Fund supported the opening of Virgin Unite's new Branson Centre of Entrepreneurship – Caribbean in Montego Bay, Jamaica.
+In September 2011, Arthur Guinness Projects supported the opening of Virgin Unite's new Branson Centre of Entrepreneurship – Caribbean in Montego Bay, Jamaica.
 This facility, committed to inspiring and growing social entrepreneurship across the region, welcomes an intake of aspiring young entrepreneurs each year, selected from hundreds of applicants, to participate in a series of practical coaching and mentoring foundation courses.